sophiareji-oss/Computational-_astro/README.md

     w : 261              # longitude of periastron (in degrees)
     u : [0.4984,0.0785]  # limb darkening coefficients [u1, u2]
     limb_dark: quadratic # limb darkening model

+Example input parameters for atmosphere file is in the example folder.

 ## License